Back to all articles

 People rarely regret asking too many questions

-Many people don't realize how many unanswered questions remain until those answers become impossible to retrieve.
+Most people don't realize how many questions were left unanswered until those answers become impossible to get back.

 Most people want more than family history